Marcellin Marbot: Napoleonic wars

-He became aide-de-camp to General Pierre Augereau on 31 August 1803 and was promoted to the rank of lieutenant on 11 July 1804.
-During the war against the Kingdom of Prussia and the Russian Empire between 1806 and 1807, he fought in the VII corps of the Grande Armée.
-Having distinguished himself at the Battle of Austerlitz, he was promoted to the rank of captain on 3 January 1807.
-The following month, he took part in the Battle of Eylau, during the course of which he nearly lost his life.
-After this he served in the Peninsular War under Marshals Jean Lannes and André Masséna, and showed himself to be a dashing leader of light cavalry in the Russian campaign of 1812.
+On 31 August 1803 he became aide-de-camp to General Charles-Pierre Augereau and was promoted to the rank of lieutenant on 11 July 1804.
+Having distinguished himself at the Battle of Austerlitz, he fought in the VII corps of the Grande Armée during the 1806–1807 campaign against the Kingdom of Prussia and the Russian Empire.
+On 3 January 1807 he was promoted to the rank of captain and took part in the Battle of Eylau, during the course of which he nearly lost his life.
+Subsequently, he served in the Peninsular War under Marshals Jean Lannes and André Masséna, and showed himself to be a dashing leader of light cavalry in the Russian campaign of 1812.

-On 15 November 1812 he was promoted to the rank of colonel and took part in the German campaign of 1813 as the commander of a cavalry regiment.
-During the morning of the first day of the Battle of Leipzig, Marbot nearly changed the course of the entire war when his regiment came close to capturing the Tsar of Russia, Alexander I and the King of Prussia, Frederick William III, as they had strayed from their escort.
-After a slow recovery from the wounds he had received at the battles of Leipzig and Hanau, he took part in the Battle of Waterloo alongside Emperor Napoleon I during the Hundred Days.
+He was promoted to the rank of colonel on 15 November 1812 and took part in the German campaign of 1813 as commander of the 23rd Chasseur Regiment.
+During the morning of the first day of the Battle of Leipzig, Marbot nearly altered the course of the war when his regiment came close to capturing the Tsar of Russia, Alexander I and the King of Prussia, Frederick William III, as they had strayed from their escort.
+After a slow recovery from the wounds he had sustained at the battles of Leipzig and Hanau, he rallied to Emperor Napoleon during the Hundred Days, leading the 7th Hussar Regiment at the Battle of Waterloo.

-After the final defeat of Napoleon in 1815, he was exiled during the first years of the Bourbon Restoration and only returned to France in 1819.
+After Napoleon's final defeat in 1815, he was exiled during the early years of the Bourbon Restoration, returning to France in 1819.

 July Monarchy

-During the July Monarchy, his intimacy with King Louis Philippe I and his son, Prince Ferdinand Philippe of Orléans secured him important military positions.
-He was promoted to the rank of maréchal de camp (brigadier general), and in this rank he was present at the Siege of Antwerp in 1832.
+During the July Monarchy, his close relationship with King Louis Philippe I and his son, Prince Ferdinand Philippe of Orléans secured him important military appointments.
+He was promoted to the rank of maréchal de camp (brigadier general), and was present in this capacity at the Siege of Antwerp in 1832.

 From 1835 to 1840 he served in various Algerian expeditions, and was promoted to the rank of lieutenant-général (divisional general) in 1836.
-In 1845 he was made a member of the Chamber of Peers.
-Three years later, at the fall of King Louis Philippe I, he retired into private life.
+In 1845 he became a member of the Chamber of Peers.
+Three years later, after the fall of King Louis Philippe I, he retired into private life.

 Family

 His father, General Jean-Antoine Marbot, had four sons, only two whom reached adulthood: Antoine Adolphe Marcelin, the elder, maréchal de camp (brigadier general) during the July Monarchy, and Jean-Baptiste Antoine Marcelin, the younger.
-Through his mother, he was the cousin of François Certain de Canrobert, marshal of France during the Second French Empire.
+Through his mother, he was the cousin of François Certain de Canrobert, Marshal of France during the Second French Empire.

 On 5 November 1811, he married Angélique Marie Caroline Personne-Desbrières (1790–1873), and by this alliance became the owner of the Château du Rancy in Bonneuil-sur-Marne.
 They had two sons: